 Ouachita participates in the Chicago Semester, a residential internship and study opportunity sponsored by a consortium of fifteen Christian colleges.
 The program challenges students to integrate their personal, professional, and public lives through internships, academic seminars and urban experience.
 Students may earn up to 15 hours of credit while also working as an intern at companies, schools, churches, and non-profit organizations in the Chicago area.
-The Ouachita representative for the program is Dr. Doug Sonheim, Professor of English (sonheimd@obu.edu or 245-5554).
+The Ouachita representative for the program is Dr. Jason Daroga (darogaj@obu.edu).
 Additional information can be found at www.chicagosemester.org.

-\This course will be graded on a Satisfactory-Unsatisfactory basis where Satisfactory is defined as a grade of C or higher and Unsatisfactory is equivalent to any grade below C.
+^{}This course will be graded on a Satisfactory-Unsatisfactory basis where Satisfactory is defined as a grade of C or higher and Unsatisfactory is equivalent to any grade below C.